getodk/central-backend/docs/api.md

 Once the Draft is published, there will no longer be a Draft version of the form.

 Starting with Version 2022.3, publishing a Draft Form that defines a Dataset schema will also publish the Dataset.
-It will generate `dataset.update.publish` event in Audit logs and make the Dataset available in [Datasets APIs](#reference/datasets)
+It will generate `dataset.create` event in Audit logs and make the Dataset available in [Datasets APIs](#reference/datasets).
+If the Dataset is already published and the Form adds new properties then `dataset.update` event will be generated.

 + Parameters
     + version: `newVersion` (string, optional) - The `version` to be associated with the Draft once it's published.